-How the MCU Was Made: ‘Doctor Strange’ and Why Joaquin Phoenix Was Nearly Cast
+How Doctor Strange Was Made: Why the MCU Nearly Cast Joaquin Phoenix

 The ideal actor in mind to fill the role of Doctor Strange, at least in Derrickson and Marvel’s eyes, was Benedict Cumberbatch.
 The actor was approached early on, but had to turn the film down due to scheduling conflicts with Sherlock and his on-stage run in Hamlet in London.
 Marvel needed to get Doctor Strange in front of cameras in 2015, and unfortunately it didn’t appear as though Cumberbatch could fit the film—and its lengthy prep schedule—in.

 So Derrickson and Marvel looked elsewhere, and other names considered for the lead role included Tom Hardy, Ryan Gosling, and Jared Leto.
 By July 2014, just after Comic-Con, word broke that Marvel had entered talks with Joaquin Phoenix to star in Doctor Strange.
 Negotiations continued, and it looked as though Phoenix was a done deal—until he abruptly pulled out in early October.
-Phoenix later said he was uncomfortable with the compromises necessary to make a film like that, and reports surfaced that the lengthy press commitments made him uncomfortable:
+Phoenix later said he was uncomfortable with the compromises necessary to make a film like that, and reports surfaced that the lengthy press commitments contributed to his decision to back out:

 So Marvel went back to the drawing board.
 Leto reportedly pursued the role in the wake of Phoenix’s exit, as did Derrickson’s previous collaborator Ethan Hawke.
 Jake Gyllenhaal, Ewan McGregor, and Matthew McConaughey were all added to the mix as either actors on tap to meet with Marvel or those Marvel was keen on approaching.
 But as it turns out, the studio ended up getting its first choice after all.